"About Me" Explains How My Search

 I began to research blogs, and in my searches I came across a prominent self-help blogger who had some really good posts, on a variety of topics.
 I subscribed to his RSS feed, and then one day I found a past article of his that genuinely caught my interest, and caught it fast!

-He was blogging about a conversation he'd had with the owner of a company who had a passion as strong as his for helping people succeed.
-The fellow he'd spoken with for several hours, had a program in place that enabled regular people like me to build a proper website.
+He was blogging about a conversation he'd had with the owner of a company called SBI who had a passion as strong as his for helping people succeed.
+Ken Evoy, the fellow he'd spoken with for several hours, had a program in place that enabled regular people like me to build a proper website.
 A website that actually got traffic and produced results.

 All of a sudden I felt I had the answers to all my questions in one tidy spot.
 I now believed it was possible for me to do what my husband and I had discussed, except that I could do it better.
 I wouldn't have to write a blog - I could build a website!